 If this is not the case, a frozen AC may be due to a low level of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to completely transport the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.

 If your air conditioner has stopped working properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner completely.

 - Look at other areas of your AC through which air flows to make sure air is not restricted.
 Ensure your air filters are clean and all the registers and vents are cleared off.

-- Grand Island has most experienced HVAC technicians at McElroy Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
+- Grand Island has most experienced HVAC technicians at McElroy Service Experts, call now and schedule your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC pros.

 Now find a good cool spot in front of the fan and wait for your technician to come.
 They will be able to make a professional diagnosis of the specific problem with your AC and let you know what kind of air conditioner service you will need to fix the problem.
 Call McElroy Service Experts at 308-210-4398 today or go online to make your air conditioner service appointment now.